 What Is the Russell 2000?

-Investors in the stock market often use indices as barometers of performance in particular areas.
+Investors in the stock market often use indexes as barometers of performance in particular areas.
 These groupings offer an easy way to follow specific segments of the market, according to company size, industry, sector, or geography.
 Many invest in mutual funds and exchange-traded funds (ETFs) designed to mirror the performance of a particular index.
 One of those often replicated is the Russell 2000.

-The Russell 2000 is one of several U.S. indices started in 1984 by the Frank Russell Company, which is now part of FTSE Russell, a unit of the London Stock Exchange Group.
+The Russell 2000 is one of several U.S. indexes started in 1984 by the Frank Russell Company, which is now part of FTSE Russell, a unit of the London Stock Exchange Group.
 It’s a subset of the Russell 3000, which aims to be a benchmark for the entire U.S. stock market and represents about 98% of the country’s investable equity market.

-The average weighted market cap of a Russell 2000 company was $2.25 billion as of September 2019.
-Here’s how the major sectors of the Russell 2000 broke down at that time.
+The Russell 3000 includes the 3,000 largest publicly held companies by market capitalization, and the Russell 2000 tracks the smallest 2,000 among them.
+The average weighted market cap of a Russell 2000 company was $1.9 billion as of May 2020.
+Here’s how the major sectors of the Russell 2000 broke down at the end of 2019.

 Knowing how these sectors are weighted can help you craft your overall investment strategy.
-For example, if you are invested in a fund that tracks the Russell 2000, you may be less inclined to buy shares of a publicly-traded bank because the index is so heavily weighted to financial stocks.
+For example, if you are invested in a fund that tracks the Russell 2000, you may be less inclined to buy shares of a publicly traded bank because the index is so heavily weighted to financial stocks.
 Instead, you may decide to purchase shares of an oil or telecommunications company.

-Performance of the Russell 2000
+How the Russell 2000 Performs

-Here’s a look at the total annual returns of the Russell 2000 compared to the Russell 1000 and the S&P 500 since 2000.
+Here’s a look at the total annual returns of the Russell 2000 compared to the Russell 1000 (the large-cap portion of the Russell 3000) and the S&P 500 since 2000.